-Farmers had more reservations about the potential for alternative feeds based around European-grown oil seed rape and soya, In the UK this reflects previous unsuccessful trials of growing soya the UK, and concerns about future oil-seed rape production following the ban on neonicotinoid pesticides and uncertainties around the future of bioethanol production.
-Respondents in Spain cited climatic conditions as preventing increased cultivation of soya and oil seed rape in Mediterranean countries.
+Respondents in the UK farmer survey had some reservations around the potential future supply of home-grown OSR and soya, the latter based on previous unsuccessful trials in the UK and the former reflecting concerns around crop protection following the ban on neonicotinoid pesticides and uncertainties around the future of bioethanol production.
+Respondents in Spain cited climatic conditions as preventing increased cultivation of soya and OSR in Mediterranean countries.
 European soya would, however, have its attractions as a GM-free alternative to most imported soya.